 - Reasonable excuse for late notice.
 You don’t just need a good excuse, you’ve also got to prove your employer hasn’t been disadvantaged by the delay.
 A legal disadvantage can occur when the delay prevents your job from investigating the injury immediately, or keeps the employer from giving medical care to minimize disability and thus the cost of care.

-What it all boiled down to for Nero: While the decision elaborates on a lot of evidence, Nero won due to a single critical fact: his supervisors personally witnessed the injury, and they knew about his treatment.
-One last thing: it took Nero five long years to win these benefits.
+What it all boiled down to for Nero: While the decision elaborates on a lot of evidence, Nero won due to a few critical facts about his employer:

 Don’t Worry About Notice—Take Action